-Are there any particular albums or artist that you draw inspiration from?
+How do you approach writing a song?
+Do they come naturally or do you have a process?
+Are there any albums or artist that you draw inspiration from?

-Have you found that there are perks to being in your field of art?
+Have you found that there are perks to being a musician?

 How about frustrations?

-How do you feel about the art/design community in Seattle, is there anything you want to praise or change about it?
+How do you feel about the music community in Seattle, is there anything you want to praise or change about it?